 Passion Projects will give students and mentors an individual problem-solving focus that is not mark oriented, but rather skills oriented.
 Collaboration, critical thinking, design thinking, information management, and self-management are just a few of the vital skills we know will give our students an advantage in post-secondary education as they all contribute towards developing a strong personal brand.

-- Happen every Friday (excluding long weekends), beginning in late September 2017
+- Happen every Friday (excluding long weekends)

 - Aim to utilize our greatest asset—the outdoors—and provide time for personalized clubs, whole-school activities and longer sports hours.

 - Affect the Friday schedule; however, students at RLC will enjoy a shorter academic day every day, to allow day students to return home earlier.
 Our boarding students will also have a greater opportunity for tutorial and evening activities.

 Discovery Days are divided into three main categories: Design Time, Flex Time and Active Time.

 Rotating, facilitated time for subject-specific Discovery Projects: design-thinking, lab work, studio work, presentation tasks, group collaboration, inquiry-based learning, project-based learning, action research plans, outdoor learning, and culminating tasks.